 How to Sauté Escarole

-Bring a large pot of salted water to a boil.
+- Blanch the escarole: Bring a large pot of salted water to a boil.
 Have a large bowl of ice water nearby.
-When the water is boiling, add the washed escarole, and simmer, stirring occasionally for 3 minutes until wilted.
-Reserve ½ cup of the cooking water, and drain the escarole in a colander.
-Plunge the escarole into the ice bath; this will lock in the color.
+Add escarole to the pot and cook for 3 minutes until wilted.
+Reserve ½ cup of the cooking water.
+Drain the escarole and plunge it into the ice bath.
+Drain and roughly chop into smaller pieces.

-Transfer to a serving dish or bowl, and serve hot or warm with a nice final drizzle of olive oil and the lemon wedges.
+- Serve: Transfer to a serving dish or bowl, and serve hot or warm with a nice final drizzle of olive oil and the lemon wedges.

 Sautéed Escarole Add-Ins